 for stand inside wing skate sails in light winds.

-Current traction kites are far from perfect when it comes to produce a good Lift to Drag ratio
+Current traction kites are far from perfect when it comes to produce a good Lift to Drag ratio - which equals higher speed

 Relatively easy to make.
 Nice smooth surfaces.

 have plenty of excess drag because a large part of the force developed

 (square to the kites surface) is used to extend the kite to this form.

 It is only the forces in the direction of the lines which become useful

 pull.
 We have measured the L/D drag ratio for this type of kite to around 6, see https://sites.google.com/site/iwmeasurelifttodrag/ I guess that the ratio should increase a lot, say 30 %, if they were near to

 to build because of many fabric parts to design, cut and stitch.
 Also

 many lines to design, cut and attach.
 I never made one - instead spent

 time on designing kites that were easier to make.